BillyHoke/flask-app/README.md

 # :rage1: Key pain points
 Having to rely on the PokeAPI for all of the data in the app was both a good and bad thing.
 The way it handled height and weight of Pokemon was strange.
 For every 1 unit in the API it would count as 10kg or 1m.
 So for instance, Bulbasaur's height in the API was 7 - whilst his actual height is 0.7m.
 Another example is Charizard who's weight from the API is 905.
 When in reality his weight is 90.5kg.

-In order to get around this I wrote a simple if statement that would convert the API **int** into a **string**, split that string into an array of individual entries, apply the decimal point to the correct spot and return it back into a **string**.
-In the end, I was pleased with the result.
+In order to get around this I wrote an if statement that would convert the API **int** into a **string**, split that string into an array of individual entries, apply the decimal point to the correct spot and return it back into a **string**.
+Although there may have been better ways to get the desired result, in the end, I was pleased with how it worked.

 ```
     if pokemon_weight < 100:
         pokemon_weight = list(str(pokemon_weight))
         pokemon_weight.insert(1, '.')
         pokemon_weight = "".join(pokemon_weight)